Variational Markov chain mixtures with automatic component selection: Abstract

 \section{Abstract}

-{ Markov state modeling has gained popularity in various scientific fields due to its ability to reduce complex time series data into transitions between a few states.
-Yet, current frameworks are limited by assuming a single Markov chain describes the data, and they suffer an inability to discern heterogeneities.
-As a solution, this paper proposes a variational expectation-maximization algorithm that identifies a mixture of Markov chains in a time-series data set.
-The method is agnostic to the definition of the Markov states, whether data-driven (e.g. by spectral clustering) or based on domain knowledge.
-Variational EM efficiently and organically identifies the number of Markov chains and dynamics of each chain without expensive model comparisons or posterior sampling.
-The approach is supported by a theoretical analysis and numerical experiments, including simulated and observational data sets based on \texttt{Last.fm} music listening, ultramarathon running, and gene expression.
-The results show the new algorithm is competitive with contemporary mixture modeling approaches and powerful in identifying meaningful heterogeneities in time series data.}
+{ Markov state modeling has gained popularity in various scientific fields since it reduces complex time-series data sets into transitions between a few states.
+Yet common Markov state modeling frameworks assume a single Markov chain describes the data, so they suffer from an inability to discern heterogeneities.
+As an alternative, this paper models time-series data using a \emph{mixture} of Markov chains, and it automatically determines the number of mixture components using the variational expectation-maximization algorithm.
+Variational EM simultaneously identifies the number of Markov chains and the dynamics of each chain without expensive model comparisons or posterior sampling.
+As a theoretical contribution, this paper identifies the natural limits of Markov state mixture modeling by proving a lower bound on the classification error.
+It then presents numerical experiments where variational EM achieves performance consistent with the theoretically optimal error scaling.
+The experiments are based on synthetic and observational data sets including \texttt{Last.fm} music listening, ultramarathon running, and gene expression.
+In each of the three data sets, variational EM leads to the identification of meaningful heterogeneities.}

 \keywords{Markov chain mixtures, variational Bayes, EM algorithm, Markov state models}